-In this paper, we considered welfare-optimizing sample selection through the lens of minimax-regret decision rules.
+Finally, in this paper, we considered welfare-optimizing sample selection through the lens of minimax-regret decision rules.
 This approach is attractive in terms of its robustness and generality.
 However, in settings where prior evidence about the effectiveness of a treatment is available, it may be desirable to instead use Bayesian methods that incorporate this prior knowledge.
 Another interesting direction would be to investigate optimal sample selection under non-linear objectives.
 Models for cooperative bargaining can be used to motivate targeting expected log-utility \citep{nash1950bargaining,kaneko1979nash}; and \citet{baek2021fair} recently studied implications of targeting such objectives in bandit experiments.
-Finally, it may also be of interest to consider a richer welfare model where risks and benefits for study participants (who risk direct harms from trying out a potentially dangerous treatment) and the general population (whose risks and benefits are mediated by the overall study findings).
-Such extensions are beyond the scope of the present paper; however, we intend to study them in follow-up work.
+It may also be of interest to consider a richer welfare model that takes into account potentially different risks and benefits for study participants (who may risk direct harms from trying out a potentially dangerous treatment) and the general population (whose risks and benefits are mediated by the overall study findings).

 \ifec